nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > The currently entered text will remain available in the command history.

 #### Viewing help : `help`
-Displays the help page. <br>
+Displays the help window containing a command summary. <br>
 Format: `help`

-> The help page will open in a new window.
+> The help tooltip will open in a new window.
-> The help page does not require an active internet connection.
+> On pressing enter while in the help window, the help window will be closed and the user will be taken back to the command line.

 /* @@author */